FAQs For Horse Coverages

 16. Is there any type of infertility coverage for my breeding stallion?

-You can add the Stallion Infertility for Accident, Sickness and Disease coverage to your mortality policy.
+You can consider adding the Stallion Infertility for Accident, Sickness and Disease coverage to your mortality policy.
 This coverage helps protect you in the event your proven breeding stallion is permanently unable to get mares in foal as the result of an accident, sickness or disease.
-Only stallions who have completed their first season of breeding with mares confirmed in foal are eligible.
+Only stallions who have completed their first season of breeding with mares confirmed in foal and/or who are not returning to the breeding shed after a lapse in time are eligible (they must have mares in foal/foals on the ground from the prior and/or current breeding season to be considered).

 top